engr-lukman/npm-packages/README.md

 ## Storybook Documentation

 We use Storybook to showcase and document component usage.
-Visit our Storybook documentation at [Storybook Docs](https://engr-lukman.github.io/npm-packages).
+Visit our Storybook documentation at <a href="https://engr-lukman.github.io/npm-packages" target="_blank" rel="noopener noreferrer">Storybook Docs</a>.

 To run the Storybook locally: